September 28, 2017

 Service delivery options

-The SWR business service review will examine two service delivery options:
+The SWR business service review examined two service delivery options:

 - In-house—City of Guelph owns the service and City staff provide the service